ka1130/Happenly/README.md

 4. Sign up / sign in (with Supabase)
 5. Register to an event (from a single event view)

 (To Do:) 5.
 Search events 6.
-Filter events 6.
-Track registrations and analytics
+Filter events

 ---